Blog

 The Docusign Agreement Cloud delivers value to the three critical elements of any review and revision of data privacy clauses in agreements:

-1. Docusign Insight provides powerful AI to efficiently analyze all agreements across an organization to determine whether and how data privacy is addressed — including reliance on Privacy Shield or an alternate data privacy framework.
+Docusign Insight provides powerful AI to efficiently analyse all agreements across an organisation to determine whether and how data privacy is addressed — including reliance on Privacy Shield or an alternate data privacy framework.
+AI-powered contract analytics can help businesses make smarter decisions by intelligently analyzing agreements and detecting problematic contract language.

-2. Docusign CLM enables businesses to quickly and easily generate amendments and replacement terms for agreements reflecting their updated approach to privacy in the post-Privacy Shield world.
+Docusign CLM enables businesses to quickly and easily generate amendments and replacement terms for agreements reflecting their updated approach to privacy in the post-Privacy Shield world.
+Contract Lifecycle Management streamlines and simplifies contracting processes, allowing for faster collaboration and negotiation.

-3. Docusign eSignature, the world’s most trusted brand for electronic signature, delivers a seamless experience for all parties to any business agreement, to ensure auditable and enforceable agreement to revised terms reflecting data privacy strategies.
+Docusign eSignature, the world's most trusted brand for electronic signature, delivers a seamless experience for all parties to any business agreement, to ensure auditable and enforceable agreement to revised terms reflecting data privacy strategies.
+Electronic signature solutions can make businesses faster, simpler, and more cost-efficient by providing intuitive signing experiences across various devices.

 The digital world continues to evolve at an unprecedented pace — and the Docusign Agreement Cloud is here to help.